Discussion Group Facilitator Training

 Queer Youth Leadership Workshop

-The Ice Cream Social is held each September to welcome LGBT students back to campus, to reconnect with old friends and make new ones.
+The Ice Cream Social is held each September to welcome LGBTQ students back to campus, to reconnect with old friends and make new ones.

 National Coming Out Day

 Every October 11th, thousands of gay, lesbian, bisexual and transgender people and their allies celebrate National Coming Out Day.
-The UH LGBT community and Allies use the week surrounding October 11th as a time to educate the UH community on LGBT issues.
+The UH LGBTQ community and Allies use the week surrounding October 11th as a time to educate the UH community on LGBTQ issues.

 World AIDS Day